eclipse-sumo/sumo/docs/web/docs/Models/ElectricHybrid.md

 </additionals>
 ```

+!!! note
-**Note:** The **currentLimit** parameter of the substation is silently ignored and does not trigger
+    The `currentLimit` parameter of the substation is silently ignored and does not trigger
-a power limit of the feeder in SUMO 1.10.
+    a power limit of the feeder in SUMO 1.10.0

 ## Overhead Wires

 An overhead wire circuit is a set of overhead wires that are connected to a certain traction substation.
-The circuit may contain clamps/links that interconnect diferent parts of the circuit and that improve its
+The circuit may contain clamps/links that interconnect different parts of the circuit and that improve its
 electric parameters of the circuit when it is under higher load (a pair of clamps/links typically
 interconnects two positive and two negative overhead wires for both travel directions at some
 point on the same street).